da-jacob/html-forge/README.md

 6. Start the **live server** for previewing and editing with instant reload.
 7. Use **Build** to generate fully resolved static HTML files.
 The output will be placed in the `.out` directory within your project folder.

+> During build, the `components/` folder (used for include templates) is excluded from the output.

 ## 📁 Example

 **index.html**